-(A) A person claiming the exemption must file a complete annual survey with the department under RCW 82.32.585.
+- (A) A person claiming the exemption must file a complete annual tax performance report with the department under RCW 82.32.534.
 In addition, persons claiming this tax preference must report the amount of the exemption on their monthly or quarterly excise tax return.
-For more information on reporting requirements for this tax preference see RCW 82.32.808.

-(B) RCW 82.04.4266 is scheduled to expire July 1, $((\frac{2015}{}))$ 2025, at which time the preferential B&O tax rate under RCW 82.04.260 will apply.

-(ii) Manufacturing dairy products.
-RCW 82.04.4268 provides a B&O tax exemption to persons manufacturing dairy products, not including any marijuana-infused product, that as of September 20, 2001, are identified in 21 C.F.R., chapter 1, parts 131, 133, and 135.
+For more information on reporting requirements for this tax preference see RCW 82.32.808. - (B) RCW 82.04.4266 is scheduled to expire July 1, $((\frac{2025}{2035}))$ at which time the preferential B&O tax rate under RCW 82.04.260 will apply. - (ii) Manufacturing dairy products.
+RCW 82.04.4268 provides a B&O tax exemption to persons manufacturing dairy products, not including any cannabis-infused product, that as of September 20, 2001, are identified in 21 C.F.R., chapter 1, parts 131, 133, and 135.
 These products include milk, buttermilk, cream, yogurt, cheese, and ice cream, and also include by-products from the manufacturing of dairy products such as whey and casein.

-The exemption also applies to persons selling manufactured dairy products to purchasers who transport the goods out of Washington state in the ordinary course of business.
+The exemption also applies to persons selling manufactured dairy products to purchasers who transport the goods out of Washington state in the ordinary course of business and, until July 1, 2025, to purchasers who use such dairy products as an ingredient or component in the manufacturing of a dairy product in Washington state.
 Unlike the exemption for certain wholesale sales of fresh fruits or vegetables (see (b)(i) of this subsection), the exemption for sales of qualifying dairy products does not require that the sales be made at wholesale.

-A seller must keep and preserve records for the period required by RCW 82.32.070 establishing that the purchaser transported the goods out of Washington state or the goods were sold to a manufacturer for use as an ingredient or component in the manufacturing of a dairy product.
+A seller must keep and preserve records for the period required by RCW 82.32.070 establishing that the purchaser transported the goods out of Washington state or the goods were sold to a manufacturer for use as an ingredient or component in the manufacturing of a dairy product in Washington state.